ERI information ruling shows PFI is bad news for

 and others to be covered by the Freedom of Information Act.

-details, was simply that the contractor - Consort Healthcare - wouldn't
+contract details, was simply that the contractor - Consort Healthcare

-allow them to, and had included a clause in the contract to that
+- wouldn't allow them to, and had included a clause in the contract

 The scathing findings of the SIC- that the health

-remain secret - were in line with the Government's own advice that
+should remain secret - were in line with the Government's own

-public authorities should not sign contracts with such clauses in
+advice that public authorities should not sign contracts with

-UNISON came across a number of other authorities who also used this
+requests, UNISON came across a number of other authorities who

-clause as a reason not to release contractual information.
-They
+also used this clause as a reason not to release contractual information.

-are also being appealed.
-But clearly many private contractors -
+They are also being appealed.
+But clearly many private contractors

-such as Consort - do not want the public to know what their contracts
+- such as Consort - do not want the public to know what their

 UNISON has long suspected this, and indeed we think